Three Wishes (film)

 Three Wishes is a 1995 American fantasy drama film directed by Martha Coolidge and starring Patrick Swayze, Mary Elizabeth Mastrantonio and Joseph Mazzello.

+Three Wishes was released by Savoy Pictures on October 27, 1995 in the United States.
+The film received negative reviews from critics, and grossed $7,025,496 against a $10 million budget.

 Plot

 In the present, Tom Holman, a family man is beset with financial problems that make him emotionally distant from his family.
 While driving in his car with his wife and two daughters, he almost runs into a guy walking into a cemetery.
 Tom's vision of the man causes him to have a flashback to a similar incident in his early life.

 In 1955, Jean Holman is a single mother caring for her two little boys, 11-year-old Tom and 5-year-old Gunny.
 Jean's husband is a soldier who was reported missing in action during the Korean War and is presumed dead.
 Tom, who deeply misses his father, feels left out of father-son activities (baseball and camping) in the community.
 Jean is concerned at Gunny's repeated complaints of stomach pains and his medical condition has gone undiagnosed.
 Further, while driving one day with Tom and Gunny, Jean accidentally runs into a drifter named Jack McCloud, breaking his leg.
 Feeling sorry for him, Jean invites Jack and his female dog Betty Jane to stay at her home until his leg has healed.
 After some initial difficulties in adapting to this new lifestyle, Jack soon finds himself loved by the family, who all want him to stay.
 Jack starts teaching baseball to Tom and the two of them develop a strong bond.
 Meanwhile, Gunny believes there is more to Jack and Betty Jane than meets the eye, and he is determined to find out what.